About us

 We share our voices

-We aim to demonstrate our collective impact benefitting both the media sector and society.
-Together, we advocate for the wellbeing of independent, public interest media – financially, legally, and morally.
+Together, we demonstrate our collective impact on both the media sector and society.
+We advocate for the financial, legal and ethical wellbeing of independent, public interest media across Europe.

-Being self-organised, we believe it’s essential that members have ownership over the network.
-The network therefore functions as an association in which decisions are made collectively, and each member has the same voting power.
-All members sign-up to our Transparency Code.
+As a self-organised network, member ownership is central to how Reference Circle operates.
+The network functions as an association in which decisions are made collectively, with each member holding equal voting power.
+All members commit to our Transparency Code.

 Coordination

-Reference is in the start-up phase, and is incubated by Arena for Journalism in Europe, which provides operational support.
+Reference is not yet a legal entity of its own and is currently hosted by Arena for Journalism in Europe, which provides operational support.

 Finances